10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 3. BERT: BERT embeddings, including BERT base uncased, BioBERT, ClinicalBERT, and BlueBERT, were evaluated. </br>
    BERT Base uncased model excel at capturing context, but is not specifically trained on health-related data.
 BioBERT, ClinicalBERT, and BlueBERT are trained on health related data

   K-Means clustering result.
-Note that models is getting confused in putting datapoints in different clusters.
+Note that K-Mens is not able to differentiate among different categories data points.

 ![Chart](KMeans_results/kmean_result.png)